tyler-dodge/org-assistant/README.md

 Execute an ‘org-assistant’ in an org-babel context.

 PARAMS is used to enable noweb mode.
+If :echo is set, return the conversation that would be sent to the endpoint instead of evaluating.

 If :list-models is set, the ‘org-assistant-models-endpoint’ will be called instead.